alpaka-group/alpaka/docs/source/advanced/cmake.rst

 ALPAKA_CUDA_SHOW_CODELINES
   .. code-block::

      Show kernel lines in cuda-gdb and cuda-memcheck.
-If ALPAKA_KEEP_FILES is enabled source code will be inlined in ptx.
+If ALPAKA_CUDA_KEEP_FILES is enabled source code will be inlined in ptx.
      One of the added flags is: --generate-line-info